EvgeniyaDanilovich/louvre/README.md

 ## [Live preview](https://evgeniyadanilovich.github.io/louvre/)

-Adaptive landing page with a lot of features.
+An adaptive landing page with a lot of features.

 ## Main features
 * Slider